brookshi/Hitchhiker/doc/howtouse-en.md

 Auto run `Collection` in `Schedule`, you need sort requests if there are dependencies between them, and you can select environment and comparing environment.
 By the way, you can use `Run now` in menu to run it at any time, and will receive real-time messages of request (base on WebSocket).

+### Compare response

+As above, you can compare responses for different environments in `Schedule`, but sometimes we need handle data before comparing, for example, we have a response which include a date field with value of now, it's to say, every response is different, you can't get PASS in `schedule`.
+But, you know, it makes no sense to compare a date with value of now, so we could remove it before comparing by using `$export$(data)` in `test`, handle response and then pass data to function `$export$`, Hitchhiker will use this data to compare in schedule.